[Limited Availability]{class="badge informative" title="This feature is currently in a limited beta release"}

 Troubleshooting

-${MARKETO_CLIENT_SECRET}) if your AI tool supports it, so credentials are not stored in plain text in files committed to a repository.
+• Keep credentials out of version control.
+Use environment variable interpolation (${MARKETO_CLIENT_SECRET}) if your AI tool supports it, so credentials are not stored in plain text in repository files.